OVERVIEW ¶

 THE WAVES SECTION ¶

-The oscillator section features the following global controls:- Voices: even though Zürich is a monophonic synth, each of the basic oscillators can play up to 6 voices.
+- Voices: even though Zürich is a monophonic synth, each of the basic oscillators can play up to 6 voices.

 - The Deviate control let’s you randomize the center frequency up to 12 Hz off its center.